ng-select/ng-select/README.md

 this.items.push({id: 1, name: 'New item'})
 ```

-Component will not detect a change!
+Component will not detect a change.
 Instead you need to do:

 ```javascript
 this.items.push({id: 1, name: 'New item'})
 this.items = [...this.items];
 ```

-This will cause the table to detect the change and update.
+This will cause the component to detect the change and update.
 Some might have concerns that
 this is a pricey operation, however, it is much more performant than running `ngDoCheck` and
 constantly diffing the array.